praveendecode/phonepe_pulse/README.md

   - Data Transformation: Cleans and processes the data using Python and Pandas.

-  - Database Integration: Stores the cleaned data in a MySQL database for efficient retrieval.
+  - Database Integration: Stores the cleaned data in a PostgreSQL database for efficient retrieval.

   - Interactive Dashboard: Presents data using Streamlit and Plotly, offering dynamic visualizations.

-  - Data Retrieval: Connects to the MySQL database to display data on the dashboard.
+  - Data Retrieval: Connects to the PostgreSQL database to display data on the dashboard.

   - Customization: Offers more interactive options for users to select different data visualizations.